tims/spoetry/README.txt

 Spoetry attempts to auto generate spotify playlists from poetry.

-It search the spotify metadata api using phrases up to a maximum of 4 terms, decreasing the number of terms until it finds a match, repeatin with the remaining terms to find the next track, until there are no more terms.
+It searches the spotify metadata api using phrases up to a maximum of 4 terms, decreasing the number of terms until it finds a match, repeatin with the remaining terms to find the next track, until there are no more terms.